-- Experience working with biological tissues. - Experience designing / building experimental apparatus. - Experience in mechanics of materials / constitutive modelling. - Experience with microscopy / histology. - Good research skills.
+- Experience working with biological tissues.

+- Experience with fitting models to data.

+- Experience in mechanics of materials / constitutive modelling.

+- Experience with microscopy / histology.

+- Good research skills.

 How to apply:

 Please send the following in PDF format to david.macmanus1@ucd.ie